by Elizabeth

 I was molested by my grandfather when I was nine, I don't know for how long.
 I only started to remember what happened when I was 16 or so, and I knew it was true but sometimes I feel like I am crazy and must have made it up because how can you not remember and then remember.
 I felt no one understood me and found it difficult to form good friendships because I would never tell anyone what happened to me.

 He would pretend he was reading to me each night, or he would come into the bathroom when I was having a bath.
 He would lie.
-The first time I realised that something was not quite right was when I had a friend over, and he was helping us get up onto the top bunk bed.
+The first time I realized that something was not quite right was when I had a friend over, and he was helping us get up onto the top bunk bed.
 He put his hand on my crotch and I felt embarrassed.
 I think he even did it to my friend too.

 I stopped going over there so much then and didn't ever sleep over.
 I never told my parents.
 I was embarrassed and worried that they would not believe me.
 I hated visiting him.
 My parents would always say, "Give your grandfather a cuddle."
 I would hug him and whisper "I hate you" in his ear.
 When I was 18 he got really sick and died.
 I watched him die a painful death and felt that he deserved it.
 I had thought about writing a letter and delivering it to his grave.
 I dreamt of it often.